Discover the building blocks for a rewarding career in science with a BS in Chemistry from D’Youville.

 - Research and development (R&D) for manufacturing in fields such as food flavorings, cosmetics and perfumes.

 - Research or clinical careers in medicine, dentistry, pharmacy or allied health.

 - Education (secondary and higher education)

 - Patent law, international law, environmental law, pharmaceutical sales and management

 - Law enforcement (forensic)

-Learn more about chemistry careers on the American Chemistry Society's (ACS) website.
+Learn more about getting a job in chemistry on the American Chemistry Society's website.

 Starting in your sophomore year, chemistry majors have the opportunity to conduct research under the supervision of D'Youville faculty.
-Subsequently opportunities exist for research internships alongside scientists at collaborating institutions near the D'Youville Campus, including Roswell Park Cancer Institute and Hauptman Woodward Research Institute.
+Subsequently opportunities exist for research internships alongside scientists at collaborating institutions near the D'Youville Campus, including the Hauptman Woodward Research Institute.
 Few undergraduate chemistry programs offer these types of exceptional research opportunities.

 Research opportunities with our science faculty will give you an excellent introduction to the world of research, allowing you the opportunity to collect and interpret data.
 Many students receive National Science Foundation (NSF) stipends, and also present their projects at international conferences.

 As a student you will have opportunities to conduct research alongside faculty in the department: